API Connectors

 This page applies to documents from any source system — JD Edwards, SAP, NetSuite, custom ERP — once the source is mapped to UBL.

-The editor has four tabs:
+The editor has five tabs:

 - Connection — base URL, timeout, TLS, default headers.